Pinkydvs/dev/self-introduction.md

 Orasanu Irina

 Originary from Galati, studied ETTI at Politehnica Bucharest, worked as a game tester and also as SD and FO in a multinational in Bucharest for more than 3 years, i moved to Cluj with my family and after a 6 year break i’ve decided to reconvert myself into a different direction, now studying at Codecool.
+## hobies
+i like to play video games
+i like to play with lego creative i do alot of diy projects i play with my kids i like to travel gardening